-- (a) up to 4 Directors that are Members and are elected by the Members (Member Directors) in accordance with rule 8.13; and - (b) subject to rule 8.5.2(e), 2 Expert Directors.
+- (a) up to 4 Directors that are elected by the Members (Member Directors) with equal composition of Female and Male directors to the extent that this can be achieved. - (b) subject to rule 8.5.2(e), 2 Expert Directors.